pinga-lab/magnetic-ellipsoid/README.md

 interface.
 In the page, go into the `code` folder and select the notebook that you wish to view/run.

-The notebook is divided cells (some have text while other have code).
+The notebook is divided into cells (some have text while other have code).
 Each cell can be executed using `Shift + Enter`.
-Executing text cells does nothing and executing code cells runs the code and produces it's output.
+Executing text cells does nothing while executing code cells runs the code and produces it's output.
-To execute the whole notebook, run all cells in order.
+To execute the whole notebook, run all cells in order or use "Cell -> Run All" from the menu bar.

 ## License